Hera Hyesang Park

-In the 2018-2019 season, Hyesang Park returns to the Glyndebourne Festival as Rosina in Rossini’s Barbiere di Siviglia, and she makes her role and house debut as Musetta in Barrie Kosky’s new production of La bohème at the Komische Oper, Berlin, as well as her debut with the Macau International Festival as Giannetta in L’elisir d’amore.
+In the 2018-2019 season, Hera Hyesang Park returns to the Glyndebourne Festival as Rosina in Rossini’s Barbiere di Siviglia, and she makes her role and house debut as Musetta in Barrie Kosky’s new production of La bohème at the Komische Oper, Berlin, as well as her debut with the Macau International Festival as Giannetta in L’elisir d’amore.
 In concert, she will make her Münchner Rundfunkorchester debut as Almira in Rossini’s Sigismondo and her Gyeonggi Philharmonic debut in a Mozart arias program led by Massimo Zanetti.
-Her recital appearances include debuts at both Vocal Arts DC and Alice Tully Hall, as well as a multi-city South Korea tour.
+Her recital appearances include debuts at Vocal Arts DC, Alice Tully Hall, and Suseuong Artpia in Daegu.

 Ms. Park began the 2017-2018 season in both her Bayerische Staatsoper and role debuts as Despina in Mozart’s Così fan tutte.
 As part of her final year in The Metropolitan Opera’s Lindemann Young Artist Development Program, she sang Barbarina in Le nozze di Figaro and The Dew Fairy in Humperdinck’s Hansel and Gretel.
 She also sang the soprano solo in Brahms’s Ein deutsches Requiem with St. Thomas Church Concert Series under the leadership of Music Director Daniel Hyde and gave a recital with Ken Noda with the Friends of Chamber Music of Miami.
 Future engagements include returns to The Metropolitan Opera, the Bayerische Staatsoper, and the Glyndebourne Festival.